18 October 2009

 salt, pepper

-1. In a large, deep casserole, heat 1/ 4 cup of the olive oil, then lightly brown the chicken on all sides over a medium heat, about 20 minutes.
+1. In a large, wide skillet, heat a small glug of the olive oil, then lightly brown the chicken on all sides over medium heat, removing to a plate as they brown.
 Remove and set aside.
-Add the remaining 1/ 4 cup olive oil to the casserole and cook the onions until translucent, about 35 minutes, stirring occasionally.
+Add some more olive oil to the skillet and cook the onions until translucent, about 35 minutes, stirring occasionally.
 Add the sumac and cook for 2 minutes to mix.

 3. Let rest a few minutes, then serve.
 Makes good leftovers.